paasmaker/paasmaker/documentation/source/administrator-permissions.rst

 APPLICATION_DELETE
 	With this permission, the user can delete an application.

+APPLICATION_DEPLOY
+	With this permission, the user can start, stop, register, and deregister instances.

 APPLICATION_SERVICE_DETAIL
 	With this permission, the user can view the full details for services on applications.
 This will allow them to see the full credentials for